 You’re in control when it comes to printing the marketing materials for your business.
 That’s why you should take a step back and ask a handful of important questions before you jump in

-- Question how much experience the printing company has and ask to see examples of their work.
+How much experience does the printing company have?
+Do they have examples of their work?

-- Question them on how they can help you show off your brand and message in the best way.
+How can they help you show off your brand and message in the best way?

-- Question them on the print technology they have, what each one does and which they’d use for your work.
+What print technology do they have?
+What does each one do and which one would they use for your project?

-- Question them on if they can cater to you and your specific requirements, such as the stock you want to use.
+Can they cater to you and your specific requirements, such as the stock you want to use?

 Obviously, these aren’t the only questions you need to be asking.
-While it all depends on each business, you might want to question them on turnaround times, sustainability policy, ask to see one full version before printing off thousands and anything else you believe you need to know before diving in.
+While it all depends on each business, you might want to question them on turnaround times, their sustainability policy, if you can see one full version before printing off thousands and anything else you believe you need to know before diving in.